Constraint on the chemical potentials of hydrogen and proton in recombination: Description of recombination

-The most accurate results for the ionization history are given by numerical codes, such as CosmoRec\footnote{Available at \url{http://www.jb.man.ac.uk/~jchluba/Science/CosmoRec/CosmoRec.html}}, which take into account several important corrections to the cosmological hydrogen recombination history \cite{chluba2011towards}.
-In this study, we assume that recombination begins when $90\%$ ($X_{e}=0.9$) of the universe's matter is still in an ionized state, and ends when $99\%$ has already combined, i.e., when $X_{e}=0.01$.
-Fig. \ref{fig.1} shows the ionization history during recombination obtained through numerical integration of Eq. (\ref{irate}) and CosmoRec.
+The most accurate results for the ionization history are given by numerical codes, such as CosmoRec\footnote{Available at \url{http://www.jb.man.ac.uk/~jchluba/Science/CosmoRec/CosmoRec.html}}, which take into account several important corrections to the cosmological recombination history \cite{chluba2011towards}.
+In this study, we assume that hydrogen recombination begins when $90\%$ ($X_{e}=0.9$) of the universe's matter is still in an ionized state, and ends when $99\%$ has already combined, i.e., when $X_{e}=0.01$.
+Fig. \ref{fig.1} shows the ionization history during recombination obtained through numerical integration of Eq. (\ref{irate}) and CosmoRec code.

-As shown in Fig. \ref{fig.1}, Peebles' solution agrees reasonably well with the CosmoRec code for $z>800$.
+Notice that Peebles' solution agrees reasonably well with the CosmoRec code for $z>800$.
+In the present study, our focus is solely on the hydrogen recombination history.
+We assume that helium recombination occurred well before this stage, ensuring that the ratios $n_e/n_b$ and $n_e/n_H$ are equivalent for $X_e<1$.
 For comparison purposes, Table \ref{table1} displays important numerical results for recombination obtained through both Peebles' approach and the CosmoRec code.